-If you have a medical condition or take medication that affects dopamine, consult with your health care provider before taking a substance that also affects dopamine.
+If you have a medical condition or take meds that affect dopamine, consult with your health care provider before taking another substance that also affects dopamine.

 Special probiotic strains called psychobiotics appear to have the ability to affect the activity of neurotransmitters like serotonin.
 However, L. plantarum PS128 may be the only psychobiotic that has been shown to change the levels of dopamine within the brain.

 This finding in a rodent model of Parkinson's disease, in which dopaminergic neurons were damaged leading to loss of motor control, was tested in humans.
-A small single-arm pilot study suggested that taking PS128 in combination with traditional levodopa treatment resulted in improved motor control after 8 weeks.
+A small single-arm pilot study suggested that some people who took PS128 in combination with their existing Parkinson's treatment saw improved motor control after 8 weeks.
 Additional studies of PS128 in Autistic people suggests a potential benefit for anxiety and focus.